In Our Hearts Stories

-When 12-year-old George began having headaches, soon also accompanied at times with vomiting, alarm bells rang for his parents.
+When George, then aged 12, began having headaches, soon also accompanied at times with vomiting, alarm bells rang for his parents.
 They suspected he might have a brain tumour, but their fears were brushed aside and his symptoms put down to migraine.
 However, the couple persisted with getting a diagnosis and three weeks after he first became ill their worst fears were confirmed.
 Devastingly, biopsy results following surgery revealed George’s brain tumour was an aggressive glioblastoma multiforme (GBM).

 Here is George’s story as told by his mother Louise …